marccdb/app-music-tweaker/README.md

-# Tune-Forge
+# ModAudio

 Desktop-first music practice app for loop training.

-Tune-Forge loads local audio/video tracks, shows waveform, and gives practice controls for:
+ModAudio loads local audio/video tracks, shows waveform, and gives practice controls for:
 - tempo change (50% to 150%)
 - pitch shift (-12 to +12 semitones)
 - A/B loop definition and multi-loop sections